 What are the notable symptoms of sore throat allergies?

 Sore throat allergies are often overlapped by a cold sore throat.
 For example, when someone is feeling achy or feverish, it is because of a simple cold, but the first symptom of a cold is a sore throat.
 However, as a part of an allergic reaction one can develop a sore throat as well.
-Allergic sore throat is a result when there is persistent drainage in the back of the oral cavity.
+An allergic sore throat is a result when there is persistent drainage in the back of the oral cavity.

 Common symptoms of sore throat allergies are: